transposit-connectors/mc-transposit-eng/runbooks/debugging_customer_workflows.md

 All of them use the [Datadog Snapshot API endpoint](https://docs.datadoghq.com/api/v1/snapshots/).
 Rate limit from Datadog: "The rate limit for the Graph a Snapshot API call is 60 per hour per organization.
 This can be extended on demand."

-The endpoint will return with a `snapshot_url`, but the image will not appear at the URL until a few seconds later, so we've added a `sleep(2)` before it is posted.
+The endpoint will return with a `snapshot_url`, but the image will not appear at the URL until a few seconds later, so we've added a `sleep(2)` before it is posted with `workflow.log.done`.
 More info [here](http://andreafalzetti.github.io/blog/2017/04/17/datadog-png-snapshot-not-showing.html).

 ### Env variables